 1. Put All Your Books On The Floor

 Yes, you’ve heard that right, first step is to take all your books out of your bookcases or shelves and put them on the floor.
-Apparently looking at your books and deciding what to get rid of while they are sitting on your bookshelves is not as effective.
-Maybe its a subtle ploy by Marie Kondo to shock us into deciding that we really have too many books and some need to go!
+Looking at your books and deciding what to get rid of while they are sitting on your bookshelves is not as effective.

 But heck my books don’t all fit on the floor?